Are you looking for affirmation that love can beat all odds, even if a couple’s separated by distance?

 With Christmas just around the corner, Sarah Thomas (Kate Beckinsale) and Johnatan Trager (John Cusack) open the season of miracles.

 After experiencing a surreal connection, they decide to test destiny to see if they are meant to be together.
-Years go by, and neither of them is able to forget about their serendipitous encounter, so they decide to give fate another chance.
+Years go by, and neither of them can forget about their serendipitous encounter, so they decide to give fate another chance.
 It’s the perfect movie for a long-distance movie night!

 The Time Traveler’s Wife